CHTC/chtc-website-source/uw-research-computing/configure-ssh.md

 ## Re-Using SSH Connections

-To reduce the number of times it is necessary to enter your credentials, it’s possible to customize your ssh configuration in a way that allows you to “reuse” a connection for logging in again or moving files.
-This configuration is totally optional, and most useful if you will connect to the same server multiple times in a short window, for example, when uploading or downloading files.
+To reduce the number of times it is necessary to enter your credentials, it’s possible to customize your SSH configuration in a way that allows you to “reuse” a connection for logging in again or moving files.
+This configuration is optional, and most useful if you will connect to the same server multiple times in a short window, for example, when uploading or downloading files.